Did you know about business culture in Spain? Watch this video animation to find out some interesting facts:

 If you are travelling with your pet within the European Union, you will need to obtain a ‘Pet Passport’ indicating the origin of the pet and certifying that the pet has received appropriate vaccinations:

 Although the Spanish are usually open and tolerant to other cultures, there are some issues that are best avoided in casual conversation or business encounters.
-These sensitive issues include, discussion about the Franco regime, concentration camps and prisons, the Spanish Civil War, partisan politics, religion, conflicts between regions of Spain (particularly Basque, Catalan and Gibraltar), homosexuality, personal finances.
+These sensitive issues include, discussion about the Franco regime, concentration camps and prisons, the Spanish Civil War, partisan politics, religion, conflicts between regions of Spain (particularly Basque, Catalan and Gibraltar), homosexuality.
 Other topics to avoid include bullfighting, machismo and feminism.

-Furthermore, although the body language of a Spaniard is usually more animated, it is advisable not to use excessive gestures and to avoid, for instance, backslapping or hugging in the initial phase of a business relationship.
+Furthermore, although the body language of a Spaniard is usually more animated.
+It is advisable not to use excessive gestures and to avoid, like backslapping or hugging in the initial phase of a business relationship.
 Once your relationship with Spanish business associates has developed into a strong bond, friendly gestures, such as hugging, may become acceptable.
-Spain is a relatively tolerant nation, but it is still advisable to follow the lead of your partner and not start discussing a sensitive topic, until they broach the subject.
+Spain is a relatively tolerant nation, but it is still advisable to follow the lead of your partner and not start discussing a sensitive topic.
 So the word of advice is to learn the do’s and don’ts of the Spanish Business culture before implementing or opposing certain practices.